-Operating expenses and other (income) and expenses before rate stabilization for fiscal 2016 are expected to be \$1,322.
-This is a decrease of \$7 compared to fiscal 2015 due to:
+Operating expenses and other (income) and expenses before rate stabilization for fiscal 2016 are expected to be \$1,310.
+This is a decrease of \$19 compared to fiscal 2015 due to:

-- lower expected pension expense, including finance costs and regulatory pension expense due to lower expected pension contributions on which the regulatory pension expense is based.
-In addition, there is no additional recovery of prior pension contributions expected in fiscal 2016 since such amounts were fully recovered in fiscal 2015 (the additional recovery of prior pension contributions in fiscal 2015 was \$37); - refunds of \$7 relating to commodity taxes paid in prior years; - higher forecasted positive fair value adjustments on investments of \$14 as compared to negative fair value adjustments of \$4 in fiscal 2015; and - decreased finance costs as a result of lower debt levels in fiscal 2016 compared to fiscal 2015;

-partially offset by:

-- · higher compensation levels; - increased costs associated with improvements to aeronautical information management; - increased operational requirements in the areas of technical services, facilities and systems maintenance as well as travel: - decreased foreign exchange gains as a result of the continued weakening of the Canadian dollar against the U.S. dollar; and - the effects of inflation.
+- lower expected pension expense, including finance costs due to lower expected pension contributions on which the regulatory pension expense is based; - refunds of \$7 relating to commodity taxes paid in prior years; - higher forecasted positive fair value adjustments on investments of \$11 as compared to negative fair value adjustments of \$4 in fiscal 2015; and - decreased finance costs as a result of lower debt levels in fiscal 2016 compared to fiscal 2015; partially offset by: - higher compensation levels, including increased overtime and fringe benefit costs; - increased costs associated with improvements to aeronautical information management; - increased operational requirements in the areas of technical services, facilities and systems maintenance as well as travel; - decreased foreign exchange gains as a result of the continued weakening of the Canadian dollar against the U.S. dollar; and - · the effects of inflation.